akshayadik/AIML/applied_statistics/README.md

     6. OperatingState: Current status of the company, Operating ,Closed, Acquired or IPO *Dataset has been downloaded from the internet.
 All the credit for the dataset goes to the original creator of the data.
 - PROJECT OBJECTIVE: Analyse the data of the various companies from the given dataset and perform the tasks that are specified in the below steps.
 Draw insights from the various attributes that are present in the dataset, plot distributions, state hypotheses and draw conclusions from the dataset.
-    - Steps and tasks:
-    1. Data warehouse:
-        - Read the CSV file.
-    2. Data exploration:
-        - Check the datatypes of each attribute.
-        - Check for null values in the attributes.
-    3. Data preprocessing & visualisation:
-        - Drop the null values.
-        - Convert the ‘Funding’ features to a numerical value.
-        - Plot box plot for funds in million.
-        - Get the lower fence from the box plot.
-        - Check number of outliers greater than upper fence.
-        - Drop the values that are greater than upper fence.
-        - Plot the box plot after dropping the values.
-        - Check frequency of the OperatingState features classes.
-        - Plot a distribution plot for Funds in million.
-        - Plot distribution plots for companies still operating and companies that closed.
-    4. Statistical analysis:
-        - Is there any significant difference between Funds raised by companies that are still operating vs companies that closed down?
-            Write the null hypothesis and alternative hypothesis.
-            Test for significance and conclusion
-        - Make a copy of the original data frame.
-        - Check frequency distribution of Result variable.
-        - Calculate percentage of winners that are still operating and percentage of contestants that are still operating
-        - Write your hypothesis comparing the proportion of companies that are operating between winners and contestants:
-         Write the null hypothesis and alternative hypothesis.
-         Test for significance and conclusion
-        - Check distribution of the Event variable.
-        - Select only the Event that has disrupt keyword from 2013 onwards.
-        - Write and perform your hypothesis along with significance test comparing the funds raised by companies across NY, SF and EU events from
-        2013 onwards.
-        - Plot the distribution plot comparing the 3 city events.
-    5. Write your observations on improvements or suggestions on quality, quantity, variety, velocity, veracity etc. on the data points collected to perform a better data analysis

 ## Getting started
 Solution consist of HTML and ipynb files.